Active Evaluation of General Agents: Problem Definition and Comparison of Baseline Algorithms: Experimental Results

 A primary motivation of research on active evaluation is designing algorithms that use/sample data efficiently, so a main research question is how well algorithms can report a ranking that is close to the ground truth as a function of number of samples.
 We use a moderately sized problem with $m=8$ agents and $n=50$ tasks; each seed determines a new ground truth ranking, task rankings, and score distributions.
 Since the fully-online variants of algorithms are approximating the growing-batch versions, we restrict this first experiment to the growing batch algorithms with basic baselines and bandit approaches.
 Figure~\ref{fig:expcond1-rank-error} shows the generalized top-$k$ ranking error (GRE, definition~\ref{def:gre}) as a function if iterations of Algorithm ~\ref{alg:active-eval-loop}.

 Our first observation is that, when $k = 3$, it is possible to drive the error to 0 within 2000 iterations and several algorithms achieve this.
 Our second observation, \textsc{UniformAveraging}-- the most basic of baselines-- performs particularly well in all settings, and in three of four cases is reduces the error fastest in the first 1000 iterations, though \textsc{BasicUCB} has comparable performance when $\phi=0.6$.
 In general, \textsc{UniformAveraging}, \textsc{BasicUCB}, \textsc{BatchElo}, \textsc{BatchSCO}, and \textsc{ProportionalRepresentation} reduce the error most quickly at the beginning.
 In Nash averaging, we observe a phenomenon similar to ``adversarial task selection'' reported in~\citep{lanctot2023evaluating}: since it is a zero-sum game of agents versus tasks, the task player prefers to choose tasks where the agents' utilities are minimized, resulting in an equilibrium distribution skewed towards task rankings that may be arbitrarily far from the ground truth.
 Hence, the ranking overfits to these adversarially-chosen tasks.
-When $\phi=0.6$, \textsc{ProportionalRepresentation} is a clear winner, deviating significantly from the other methods, which could be due to its reduced evaluation set, removal of tasks that are less representative.
+When $\phi=0.6$, \textsc{ProportionalRepresentation} is a clear winner, deviating significantly from the other methods.
+We try group size proportions $g_f \in \{ 0.1, 0.2, 0.25, 0.3, 0.35, 0.5, 0.6, 0.75 \}$, finding that $g_f = 0.1$ to be the best value and use it by default.
+We show trade-offs between group sizes, reductions in task sets, and GRE in Appendix~\ref{sec:proprep-group-sizes}.

 In Table~\ref{tab:expcond1-tab-agre}, we report on the longer-term performance in the form of average GRE at $t=10000$ for $\phi = 0.3$ and $k \in \{ 3, 8 \}$, which can be interpreted as an approximate average area-under-the-GRE-curve.
 We observe that \textsc{BasicUCB} and \textsc{UniformAveraging} peform best when $k=3$ and \textsc{UniformAveraging} performs best when $k = 8$.
 In both cases, \textsc{BatchElo} also reduces the rank error at a fast rate.